codyebberson/js13k-callisto/README.md

 Release build: `npm run build`

+Start a web server: `npm run server`

+You can then point your web browser to <http://localhost:3000/>

+Note that the `npm run dev` command does not have a "watch" mode, so you need to rebuild every time you want to see your changes.

 ## Retrospective

 The compo is over.
 To my delight, The Adventures of Captain Callisto won [3rd place overall](https://2021.js13kgames.com/#winners)!
 It was also voted #2 for Theme and #4 for Graphics.